 Yes, this is a very common flaw, and we actually have a multitude of treatments that can correct it.
 We offer various types of dental veneers that can be placed over the teeth to close the space, or we can reshape and build up the enamel with direct bonding.
 Invisalign can also be used to correct more complicated alignment issues.
 We can help you decide which one would be best when you come to see us for a consultation.

 If by work you mean “barely whiten the teeth,” then yes.
 Most are simply too underpowered to provide the results patients want, which is why we always recommend having your teeth whitened by a professional.
 Here at Del Mar Dental Arts, the bleaching gel we use is much, much more concentrated than anything you’ll find on store shelves, which means it can make your smile six, seven, or even eight shades lighter.
 Plus, you also have the option to get an in-office treatment with us, which can deliver complete results in under an hour.

 This may just be a sign that you’re brushing/flossing with too much pressure or using a brush with hard bristles.
 Switch to a soft-bristled brush and try cleaning your teeth with a lighter touch for a few days.
 If the bleeding continues, then you may have periodontal disease.
-Thankfully, we have an in-house periodontist here at Del Mar Dental Arts, so we can quickly take care of the infection before it causes any significant damage to your smile.
+At Del Mar Dental Arts, we can quickly take care of the infection before it causes any significant damage to your smile.

 We’re happy to accept virtually all dental insurance plans regardless of the provider, and we’ll even file the claims for you to make the process of saving on your care nice and simple.
 Give us a call to find out how we can use your particular plan.